We Shall Overcome: Elizabeth Keckley and Harriet Tubman

 Harriet and Elizabeth did incredible things, made all the more so because of the mountains they had to climb to get there.
 In our first two-part episode, let’s sink into their stories.

-Grab your sewing kit, some study shoes and a will of iron.
-Let’s go travelling.
+Grab your sewing kit, some sturdy shoes and a will of iron.
+Let’s go traveling.

 Behind the Scenes: 30 Years a Slave & 4 Years in the White House: True Story of a Black Women Who Worked for Mrs. Lincoln and Mrs. Davis.
 Elizabeth Keckley, 1868.
 Freely available on Archive.org.